-Complex images are those that contain substantial information, more than can be conveyed in a short phrase or sentence.
+Complex images contain substantial information – more than can be conveyed in a short phrase or sentence.
 These are typically:

 Image containing substantial information

-This bar chart of website visitor statistics has the short description “Bar chart showing monthly and total visitors for the first quarter 2014 for sites 1 to 3” as the
+This bar chart of website visitor statistics has a short description of “Bar chart showing monthly and total visitors for the first quarter 2014 for sites 1 to 3”.
+It’s in the

-alt attribute, identifying the image.
-The long description details the information, including scales, values, relationships and trends, that are represented visually.
-For example, the declining values for site 1, consistent values for site 2, and increasing values for site 3 are highlighted through the bar chart representation.
-This information needs to be made available in the long text description as well.
+alt attribute and identifies the image.
+The long description details the information, including scales, values, relationships and trends that are represented visually.
+For example, since the declining values for site 1, consistent values for site 2, and increasing values for site 3 are highlighted through the bar chart, this information must also be included in the long text description.

 Providing a link to the long description via longdesc

-longdesc attribute contains the URI of the page containing the long description.
-Where appropriate, the
+longdesc attribute contains the URI of a page containing the long description.

-longdesc value could simply contain a hash link to the long description if it is published on the same page as the image.
+If the long description is published on the same page as the image, the

 Note: Both Firefox and Chrome browsers are working on implementations that will make the longdesc linked long description location reachable by all users.
-In older or other browsers it is only available to screen reader users.
+Currently, and in other browsers, it’s only available to screen reader users.